luster-io/luster-io.github.io/mobile-web-checklist.md

 ###Add translateZ or will-change to animated elements

-  To improve the performance of your animations, add `transform: translateZ` and/or `will-change: transform` or `will-change: opacity`  This lets the browser know that you're going to be animating this property and that it should upload a layer to be composited on the GPU.
+  To improve the performance of your animations, add `transform: translateZ` and/or `will-change: transform` or `will-change: opacity`.
+This lets the browser know that you're going to be animating this property and that it should upload a layer to be composited on the GPU.

-###Don't use jquery animate or fade
+###Don't use jQuery animate or fade

-  Jquery Animate uses a setInterval instead of requestAnimationFrame, and doesn't have good support for animating css transforms, which are bascically the only thing you can safely animate on mobile (except opacity).
+  JQuery animate uses a setInterval instead of requestAnimationFrame, and doesn't have good support for animating css transforms, which are bascically the only thing you can safely animate on mobile (except opacity).
 Just use CSS animations, transitions, Velocityjs and/or Impulse.

 ###Don't resize images clientside

-  When on a mobile device, or a high pixel density desktop display, or any display really, avoid resizing images on the client.

-    The way it works is this.
-The browser decodes the image from whatever format it's in (jpeg, png, whatever), into a bitmap, which it then resizes and caches.

-  However, browsers have a limited cache size for resized images.
-Once that cache fills up, the older ones get evacuated from the cache.
-This means that, as you're scrolling up and down the page, you'll constantly run into images that are not in the cache.
-These will have to be decoded and resized again on the fly.
+  Browsers have a limited cache size for resized images.
+Once that cache fills up, older images get evacuated from the cache.
+This means that, as the user scrolls up and down the page, they will constantly run into images that are not in the cache.
+These images will have to be decoded and resized again on the fly.

     This on the fly resize will cause one of two things, either it will cause your scrolling to jank, or it'll cause the scrollable area on your mobile site to be white while the mobile browser draws the image in the background.
-This isn't ideal, and will result in your users not being able to see what they're scrolling through, because it can be loaded fast enough.
+This isn't ideal, and will result in your users not being able to see what they're scrolling through, because it can't be loaded fast enough.
 The solution is to serve and download images at the resolution they'll be displayed.

 ###Paint before you animate